wp-plugins/customer-area/readme.txt

 == Upgrade Notice ==

+= Upgrading from 2.x to 2.3.0 =

+Make sure to backup your database.
+Some important changes have been made to the ownership system and even though we have tested our upgrade script as much as we could, you might find yourself with owners of posts reset to nobody.

 = Upgrading from 1.x to 2.x =

 You must also upgrade all the add-ons you are using.